Elaina Robbins, Singer and Voice Teacher

 Interested in beginner singing lessons?
 If so, one of your key concerns may be learning how to sing in tune.
 You may even be worried that if you can’t naturally sing in tune, there’s nothing you can do about it.
 This is not true!

-In my Fort Wayne voice lessons and virtual voice lessons, I have helped many students with this specific issue.
+In my Fort Wayne voice lessons and online voice lessons, I have helped many students with this specific issue.
 Confusion about how to sing in tune can be one of the most emotionally difficult issues for singers, but with the right routine, you can learn how to sing in tune.
 It’s been my privilege to watch students go from having no idea how to match a pitch to accurately singing a song.
 Here’s how they learned how to sing in tune—and how you can as well.

-Why It’s Hard to Sing in Tune
+Why It’s Hard to learn how to Sing in Tune

 Why do so many people have to learn how to sing in tune?
 While it’s true that some singers know how to sing in tune naturally, many others can’t quite figure it out.
 That’s because the physical process of singing in tune is pretty complicated.